Laurent Brossoit: Vegas Golden Knights (2021–2023)

 On July 28, 2021, following his third season with the Jets, Brossoit left as a free agent and was signed a two-year, $4.65 million contract with the Vegas Golden Knights.
 In his first season with the team, he served as backup to Robin Lehner and recorded a 10–9–3 record and .895 save percentage.
 However, it was announced that he required hip surgery in the off-season that would leave him unavailable for the beginning of the 2022–23 season.

 Following Brossoit's return from hip surgery, the Golden Knights' management opted to have him begin with the franchise's AHL affiliate, the Henderson Silver Knights.
 Brossoit was waived by the Golden Knights on November 10, 2022, and cleared waivers the following day.
 Injuries to both Logan Thompson and Adin Hill eventually prompted Brossoit's recall to the NHL, playing alongside former Los Angeles Kings starter Jonathan Quick, who the team acquired midseason.

 Brossoit with the Golden Knights in 2023.

 The Golden Knights finished first in the Western Conference to qualify for the 2023 Stanley Cup playoffs, with Brossoit named the starting goaltender for their first-round series against the Winnipeg Jets; Brossoit's starting role against his former team and partner Connor Hellebuyck attracted media attention.
 The Golden Knights prevailed in five games.
 In Game 3 of the team's second-round series against the Edmonton Oilers, Brossoit exited the game after injuring himself in the process of making a save.
-Hill took over the net, leading the team onward to the 2023 Stanley Cup Finals.
+Hill took over the net, leading the team onward to the 2023 Stanley Cup Final.
 The Golden Knights defeated the Florida Panthers in five games, and Brossoit joined the team in hoisting the Stanley Cup.